webpage by Paul Ridenour

 Pennsylvania line, north of Wheeling, West Virginia.
 This is also

-the old Good Hope Lutheran Church he founded.
+the church he founded.

-Photo sent by Layel Ridenour
+Photo sent to me by Layel Ridenour.

 The Ridenours donated land for the Good Hope Lutheran